The stochastic Klausmeier system and a stochastic Schauder-Tychonoff type theorem: Existence of a solution to the stochastic Klausmeier system

 Due to the nonlinear porous media term, we do neither use solutions in the strong stochastic sense, nor mild solutions, that is, solutions in the sense of stochastic convolutions.
-Let us define what we mean with a solution on a fixed stochastic basis. \begin{definition} A couple $(u,v)$ of stochastic processes on $\Afrak$ is called \emph{solution to the system} \eqref{equ1ss}--\eqref{eqv1ss} for initial data $(u_0,v_0)$ if there exists $\rho\in\R$ such that
+Let us define what we mean with a solution on a fixed stochastic basis.
+The function spaces $H_2^{-1}(\CO)$ and $H^{\rho}_2(\CO)$ used in the following definition are discussed in Appendix \ref{dbouley-space}.